MASTER SERVICES AGREEMENT

 12. Fees” means the fees set out in an applicable Order Form.

-14. Infringement Claim” means a third party claim (including but not limited to damages, recoveries, deficiencies, interest, penalties and legal fees) that the Customer’s use of the Loopio Solution violates, infringes or misappropriates a third-party’s intellectual property right under the Applicable Laws of the United States, Canada, England and Wales, or the European Union.
+15. Infringement Claim” means a third party claim (including but not limited to damages, recoveries, deficiencies, interest, penalties and legal fees) that the Customer’s use of the Services violates, infringes or misappropriates a third-party’s intellectual property right under the Applicable Laws of the United States, Canada, England and Wales, or the European Union.

-16. Loopio Content” means (i) usage data, performance data, technical data, set-up and configuration data, and other anonymized and aggregated data associated with Customer’s use of the Loopio Solution or the performance of the Agreement, (ii) data, information, statistics, results, feeds, graphs, analysis and reports computed and generated by or from the Loopio Solution, and (iii) information, metrics, logs, inventory reports and issues identified regarding the Loopio Solution.
+16. Loopio Content” means (i) usage data, performance data, technical data, set-up and configuration data, and other anonymized and aggregated data associated with Customer’s use of the Services or the performance of the Agreement, (ii) data, information, statistics, feeds, graphs, analysis and reports computed and generated by or from the Services, and (iii) information, metrics, logs, inventory reports and issues identified regarding the Services.

 17. Non-Loopio Services” means other applications or services that are not provided by Loopio.

-18. Order Form” means Loopio’s order form, invoice, or other form of ordering document which includes an itemized bill of Services to be provided by Loopio to Customer and any applicable fees to be paid by the Customer.
+18. Order Form” means Loopio’s order form, invoice, or other form of ordering document which includes an itemized bill of Services and/or Professional Services to be provided by Loopio to Customer and any applicable fees to be paid by the Customer.

 19. Party” means Loopio or the Customer, and “Parties” means both Loopio and the Customer.